jfzjonathan/CaseStudy1/README.md

 # MSDS6306 Case Study 1 - Background

 "New Brewery Inc" commissioned their marketing department with the evaluation of the US craft beer and brewery market for the launching of their new product "Better Beer".
-Also, this includes the report on a relationship betwwen bitterness of the beer and its aocoholic content plus the breakdown of manufacturing at each US state.
+Also, this includes the report on a relationship betwwen bitterness of the beer and its alcoholic content plus the breakdown of manufacturing at each US state.